European University at Saint Petersburg: EUPress

-Since foundation EUSP has had its own publishing house, the EUPress, a remarkable fact distinguishing the university among its Russian peers.
-The house primarily supports scientific activity of the university, by publishing the most progressive pieces of research produced by university faculty and students.
+Since foundation EUSP has had its own publishing house, the EUPress.
+The house primarily supports scientific activity of the university, by publishing progressive pieces of research produced by university faculty and students.
 However, the publishing house also accepts manuscripts from authors not formally affiliated with EUSP.

 Books, as opposed to working papers, etc., have been published by the EUPress since 2000, and by now more than 90 editions in social sciences and humanities have seen the light.
 The topical orientation of the books published is aimed both at scientific community and at a wider public interested in modern social research.
 Since December 2009 the EUPress has operated an Internet bookshop.

 Alumni

-Despite being a young university EUSP has already produced a number of exceptional graduates.
-Some of them continued to work in academia, pursuing further studies, conducting research and teaching in Russian, European and American institutions.
 Oxford, Harvard, Yale, CERGE-EI in Prague, University of Chicago, European University Institute (Florence, Italy), Max Planck Institute for the Study of Societies (Cologne, Germany) are just a few of the renowned international schools to have accepted EUSP graduates.
 Other alumni followed on with a career in the Russian government, international companies and organisations such as the World Bank, the United Nations Secretariat New York, the US Department of State and the European Commission.

-Since its first graduation cohort left the university premises, an informal nexus of alumni has been in operation.
-The advance of the IMARS programme in Russian studies implied that the nexus has also been international.

 In autumn 2008 the European chapter of the alumni association was formally established as charitable association "European University at Saint Petersburg Alumni (Europe) e.V." in London, UK.
 The inaugural meeting of its founders and board took place on 15 November 2008 at the London School of Economics and Political Science.
 The association is an institutional and legal framework for Europe-based alumni to complement the existing international alumni network.
 It was registered under German law to be able to collect income tax exempt donations from at least 14 European countries (Germany, UK, France, Switzerland, Netherlands, Ireland, Poland, Belgium, Italy, Luxembourg, Romania, Bulgaria, Slovakia, Hungary; via the Transnational Giving Europe network) for EUSP and its members.
-This association is open to all alumni based in Europe (not only the European Union) as well as other supporting members and is a vehicle of representing alumni vis-à-vis EUSP, donors and the public, for civil society grassroots activity and for the democratic formulation of positions.
-It also strives to improve the informal alumni network and derive benefits for members, including the organisation of alumni activities.

-In the spring of 2009 EUSP Alumni Europe e.V. launched its own travel grant programme for students of the European University at Saint Petersburg, which has been running continually ever since courtesy of generous donations from alumni and supporters in Europe, Russia and the US.